AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 This project was completed as a part of the [Data Analyst nanodegree](https://openclassrooms.com/en/dashboard/paths) displayed by Openclassrooms.
 The dataset is therefore provided by the platform as a part of the program.

-## 📒 Contents
+### 📒 Repository

-This project includes the following steps:
+The repository is available on [GitHub](https://github.com/AurelieGIRAUD/Data_Science_Projects/tree/main/Logistic_Regression).
+It describes how to apply a Logistic Regression Model using the following steps:

 1) Exploratory Data Analysis (EDA)

   - Univariate and Bivariate Analysis.
   - Handling outliers